lauris/awesome-scala/README.md

 * [PostgreSQL and MySQL async](https://github.com/mauricio/postgresql-async) — Async database drivers to talk to PostgreSQL and MySQL in Scala.
 * [ReactiveMongo](https://github.com/ReactiveMongo/ReactiveMongo) — Reactive Scala Driver for MongoDB.
 * [Phantom](https://github.com/websudosuk/phantom) — Async type safe Scala DSL for Apache Cassandra.
+* [ReactiveCouchbase](http://reactivecouchbase.org/) - Reactive Scala Driver for Couchbase.
+Also includes a Play plug-in.
+An official plug-in is also in development.

 ## Web Frameworks